natalieeliav/Experiment-Submission/README.md

    - Practice rhythms
    - Complete experimental trials

-## Experiment Structure
+## Experiment Design

-- Random assignment to conditions:
-  - Complexity (simple/complex rhythms)
+Participants are randomly assigned to:

+Complexity Level (maintained throughout experiment)

+Simple rhythms
+Complex rhythms

+Initial Parameters

-  - First ear presentation (left/right)
+First ear presentation (left/right)
-  - Sequence order
+Sequence order (1st/2nd)

+## Experimental Structure

+For Each Sequence:

-- Practice Phase:
+Practice Phase

-  - 2 practice trials per rhythm (listening only)
+2 practice trials (listening only)

+First Testing Block

+6 trials with assigned ear
+15-second break

-- Testing Phase:
+Second Testing Block

-  - 12 experimental trials per rhythm (only one ear per sequence)
-- Breaks:
-  - 15 seconds after 6 trials
+6 additional trials

-  - 120 seconds between rhythms
+Important Notes:

+Both sequences are from the same complexity level (simple or complex) Each sequence is presented to only one ear
+The ear presentation switches between sequences
+There is a 120 sec break between the two sequences

 ## Data Output